KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 Brasão Brazilian Steakhouse

 ![](2023-recap/brasao-2.jpg)
-Brasão Brazilian Steakhouse... many tasty meats brought to your table sliced for you
+Brasão Brazilian Steakhouse... many tasty meats brought to your table and sliced for you

 ![](2023-recap/brasao-3.jpg)
-Brasão Brazilian Steakhouse... side dishes
+Brasão Brazilian Steakhouse... authentic Brazilian side dishes

 ![](2023-recap/brasao-4.jpg)
 Brasão Brazilian Steakhouse... forget about the meat, the grilled pineapple is to die for!